kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/JSON and Natural Language Processing in PostgreSQL/Week 4/README.md

 #### [Demo1](./demo1.sql): JSONB in PostgreSQL

-Creating a table and importing a JSON file into the table, extracting field data from the JSON, using the `->>` operator
+- creating a table and importing a JSON file into the table
+- extracting field data from the JSON, using the `->>` operator (retrieve field and convert from jsonb to text)
+- querying JSONB fields by comparing them to other JSONB documents or document fragments using the contains (`@>`) operator
+- checking if a JSONB document contains a key, using the `?` operator
+- use of casting (e. g. `::int`)

 #### Demo3: loading many emails of different formats into SQL and using indexes in serches